The regulations presented in this section apply to all students in the Bachelor of Information Technology program.

 A student registered in the BIT degree has student status at both Algonquin College and Carleton University.
 At Algonquin College the student is considered to be a post-secondary student; at Carleton University, the student is considered to be a degree student.
 Students registered in the BIT degree have access to all student services on the Carleton University campus and selected services on the Algonquin College campus.

 The academic regulations governing the B.I.T. are the academic regulations of Carleton University.
 These regulations are defined in full in the Academic Regulations of the University section of this Calendar and apply to B.I.T. students on both campuses.
-Within the context of these regulations, B.I.T. is considered to be a General degree with a defined Major CGPA and requires 20.0 credits.
+Within the context of these regulations, B.I.T. is considered to be a non-honours degree with a defined Major CGPA and requires 20.0 credits.
 Courses with the designations BIT, NET or IMD are not normally transferable to Engineering, Computer Science or other programs at Carleton University.

 Students should note that there are significant differences between the academic regulations of Carleton University and Algonquin College; it is the regulations of Carleton University that apply in all cases as related both to course registrations and program rules.

 At Carleton University, the chief examination officer of the BIT is the Dean of Engineering and Design.
 At Algonquin College, grades are approved by the Dean of the respective School.

 In order to graduate with the Bachelor of Information Technology Degree and the Advanced Diploma of Technology or Advanced Diploma of Applied Arts, the student must:

 - satisfy all requirements for the program of study;